-This is not a book specifically about logo design but I don’t think my clients need that book.
+This is not a book specifically about logo design, but I don’t think my clients need that book.
 I want them to spend some time thinking about how design affects everything about their company, product, and service, rather than look at pretty logos.
-It is a book that talks about the importance of being authentic because your audience will discover your true character in the end.
+It is a book that talks about the importance of being authentic because your audience will discover your real character in the end.
 It explains that you can’t just hand off design to a graphic designer and expect it to work.
 It clarifies why your logo is not your brand and that your brand is not what you say about your company, but what your customers say.

-All this and more in a 236 page afternoon read that can easily translate into more effective results, and isn’t that why my clients hire me in the first place?
+All this and more in a 236-page afternoon read that can easily translate into more effective results, and isn’t that why my clients hire me in the first place?

 Below is the Table of Contents, a few excerpts, links for reviews and more information about the book.
 I recommend you check it out for yourself.

-Author: Robert Brunner, Stewart Emery and Russ Hall
+Author: Robert Brunner, Stewart Emery, and Russ Hall